Deformed SPDE models with an application to spatial modeling of significant wave height

+The proof of the theorem is given in Appendix \ref{sec:proofs}.
+The theorem is a generalization of the deformation result stated (but not formally proved) in \citet{lit:lindgren} for $\alpha=2$.
+The reason for formulating the result using a unit dampening constant in \eqref{eq:Dspde} is that the correlation range can be controlled both by $F$ and this constant.
+So by fixing the dampening constant to 1, we avoid issues with identifiability when later estimating parameters.

-The solution to this SPDE has variance $\Gamma(\alpha-1)/(\Gamma(\alpha)(4\pi)^{d/2})$.
-In order to model random fields of arbitrary marginal variances we will include a scaling $\tau(\psp)$ as for the original Mat\'ern SPDE.
-Combining the $\kappa(\psp)$ terms, we can then formulate the final model as
+The main advantage with defining a non-stationary model in this way is that $X$ has the same marginal variances as $\hat{X}$, which means that the non-stationarity induced by the deformation does not affect the variance.
+This greatly simplifies the interpretation of the parameters.
+In order to model random fields of arbitrary marginal variances we will include a scaling, $\tau(\psp)$, as in the original Mat\'ern SPDE.
+The final model that we will use is therefore,

-Given that the deformation function $F$ is define such that $H(\psp)$ is Lipschitz continuous and uniformly positive definite, and $\kappa$ is bounded, existence and uniqueness of the solution to this equation follow from the results of \citep{bolinIMA,lit:bolin3}.

-For the model to be of practical use, it has to be approximated by a finite dimensional representation.
-This can be done using the finite element method as in \citet{lit:lindgren}.
-Here, the solution is approximated by a basis expansion where the coefficients of the expansion is a multivariate Gaussian random vector with a sparse precision matrix (for integer values of $\alpha$).
-The details of the procedure for our model are presented in Appendix \ref{sec:FEM}.